yongwookim1/tiny-imagenet-classification/README.md

 ### Summary

-Goal of this project is to evaluate transfer learning on tiny-imagenet dataset.
+Goal of this project is to surpass the scores of previous models.

-Tiny-ImageNet dataset has images of size 64x64, but ImageNet dataset is trained on 224x224 images.
-To match the input size, I resized tiny-imagenet dataset to 224x224 and trained on pretrained weight from ImageNet.

-Finetune few layers, and use pretrained weight from 224x224 trained model to retrain 64x64 image on ResNet18

 ### Test Result